Canop/bacon/website/docs/config.md

 * on key presses, depending on key-binding
 * when triggered by a job ending success

-Actions are parsed from strings, for example `quit` (or `internal:quit`) is the action of quitting bacon and can be bound to a key.
+Actions are parsed from strings, for example `quit` (long form: `internal:quit`) is the action of quitting bacon and can be bound to a key.

 An action is either an *internal*, based on a hardcoded behavior of bacon, or a *job reference*